DigitalPublishingToolkit/NN10/md/04-Internet_Revolution_INC2.md

 stage of human civilisation: the hi-tech gift economy.

-Looking back from the second decade of the 21st century, my McLuhanist satire of the dotcom bubble now seems both prescient and dated.
+Looking back from the second decade of the 21st century, my McLuhanist satire of the dot-com bubble now seems both prescient and dated.
 Having at long last tired of Post-Modernism’s atemporality, Left academics have recently rediscovered Marx’s subversive interpretation of the grand narrative of history.
 Echoing the arguments of *Cyber-communism*, they